 A fellow assessing risk management strategies for smallholder vegetable production in Cambodia

 Sean Kiely is a master’s student in International Agricultural Development at UC Davis and a 2017 RIFA fellow at the Royal University of Agriculture, Cambodia.
-In December, Sean returned from six months abroad, where he worked on the USAID Building and Scaling Safe Vegetable Value Chains in Cambodia Project that aims to better connect smallholder farmer production with market demand.
+In December, Sean returned from six months abroad, where he worked on Building and Scaling Safe Vegetable Value Chains project, which is supported by the Horticulture Innovation Lab with funding from the U.S. Agency for International Development, as part of the U.S. government’s global hunger and food security initiative called Feed the Future.
+The project aims to better connect smallholder farmer production with market demand.
 Sean’s research evaluated vegetable farmers’ levels of risk aversion, current use of several risk management strategies, and the potential incorporation of alternative risk management strategies their appropriate combinations to increase farmer welfare.

 Given Sean’s interest in agricultural economics and the flexibility of his project, he was able to pursue research questions that fit his academic interests and will also provide crucial information about farmer behavior and risk management needs.
 The major component of the project was farmer surveys: determining the costs and benefits of vegetable production and assessing awareness, understanding, interest, and perceived risks and benefits of implementing risk management strategies such as contract farming and savings groups.
 Sean surveyed thirty farmers and various supply chain actors in Kandal and Battambang Province to collect the production costs, yield data and local prices he needed for a land use system (LUS) analysis.
 The LUS tool evaluates the profitability and present value of an agricultural system over a set amount of time.
 For the qualitative survey portion, Sean questioned farmers about their participation in ‘traditional’ risk mitigation strategies, like off-farm employment, crop diversification and strong social networks, as well as less-common ‘alternative’ strategies such as crop insurance, contract farming, and inventory credit systems.
 Collected qualitative data about farmers’ knowledge and use of strategies like these will be useful when looking at the results of the economic analysis, and will hopefully draw out some insights about how these strategies may influence farmers’ livelihoods over time.